Tschopik, Harry, 1915-1956

 - Summary

-- Harry Tschopik Jr. was an American ethnologist whose researched centered on South American material culture, namely Peruvian indigenous communities.
+- Harry Tschopik Jr. was an American ethnologist whose research centered on South American material culture, namely Peruvian indigenous communities.
 He worked to fuse a relationship between ethnology and archeology, while adhering strongly to a belief in the mission of museums to take anthropology to the public.
 He was a seminal figure in Peruvian ethnology having trained many of the first-generation Peruvian ethnologists, and as a scholar, he set the standard for field recordings for cultural anthropology.
 Wikipedia

 - Gender or Sex